nischitkumar/Paper-Implementations/README.md

 ## About This Repository
 This repository contains **implementations of research papers**, focusing on translating theoretical concepts into practical code.
-Each implementation closely follows the original paper, with explanations and optimizations noted in the comments of the `.py` or `.ipynb` files.
+Each implementation follows the original paper, with explanations and optimizations noted in the comments of the `.py` or `.ipynb` files.

 ---